John Adams (composer): 1988 to Doctor Atomic

-Adams' third opera, Doctor Atomic (2005), is about physicist J. Robert Oppenheimer, the Manhattan Project, and the creation and testing of the first atomic bomb.
-The libretto of Doctor Atomic, written by Peter Sellars, draws on original source material, including personal memoirs, recorded interviews, technical manuals of nuclear physics, declassified government documents, and the poetry of the Bhagavad Gita, John Donne, Charles Baudelaire, and Muriel Rukeyser.
-The opera takes place in June and July 1945, mainly over the last few hours before the first atomic bomb explodes at the test site in New Mexico.
+Adams's third opera, Doctor Atomic (2005), is about physicist J. Robert Oppenheimer, the Manhattan Project, and the creation and testing of the first atomic bomb.
+The work premiered at the San Francisco Opera in October 2005.
+Its libretto, by Sellars, draws on original source material, including personal memoirs, recorded interviews, technical manuals of nuclear physics, declassified government documents, and the poetry of the Bhagavad Gita, John Donne, Charles Baudelaire, and Muriel Rukeyser.
+It takes place in June and July 1945, mainly over the last few hours before the first atomic bomb explodes at the test site in New Mexico.
 Characters include Oppenheimer and his wife Kitty, Edward Teller, General Leslie Groves, and Robert Wilson.
-Two years later, Adams extracted music from the opera to create the three-movement Doctor Atomic Symphony.
+Two years later, Adams extracted music from the opera to create the Doctor Atomic Symphony.

+In 2018, The Santa Fe Opera performed Doctor Atomic in its summer season.
+The production took place in Santa Fe, 33 miles away from the Los Alamos Laboratory, the Manhattan Project's research and development facility.
+This proximity forged a deeper connection between the production and the people of Los Alamos, fostering a new relationship with the pueblo communities.
+According to Andrew Martinez, this association "became an opportunity to confront the histories and present-day experiences of pain and suffering that New Mexico citizens have endured since that rainy summer night in July 1945 when the first atomic bomb was detonated".
+The production also featured a 2,400-pound silver orb hanging from the ceiling, representing the bomb.
+This single set piece stood on an otherwise empty stage, set against the backdrop of the Sangre de Cristo Mountains.